Strangemother/python-hyperway/README.md

 ### Plucking

-We can "pluck" a connection (like plucking a string) to run a command with any arguments:
+We can "pluck" a connection (like plucking a string) to run thr functions with any arguments:

 ```py
 from hyperway.tools import factory as f